SamHughes971/odin-recipes/README.md

 My first project - recipes

 The project is based on using the tools and information provided by the Odin project to create a basic recipe website.
 The project is designed to gain familiarity with HTML and Git.
+Further improvements, such as implementing CSS, have been introduced.
+The project will be expanded on in the future.

 References